Residents are reminded to play safe around water this summer

 It’s important that however you choose to beat the heat; you do so safely and responsibly.
 Each year, the Winnipeg Fire Paramedic Service (WFPS) responds to approximately 150 water rescue calls.
 Not surprisingly, the summer months are the busiest for these types of calls.

-“We want to see our residents spending time outdoors and being active, but we want them to do so safely,” said Mark Reshaur, Assistant Chief of Public Education and Fire Prevention with WFPS.
+“We want to see our residents spending time outdoors and being active, but we want them to do so safely,” said WFPS Assistant Chief of Community Risk Reduction Scott Wilkinson.

-“Misadventure on our waterways by residents under the influence is always preventable,” said Reshaur.
+“Misadventure on our waterways by residents under the influence is always preventable,” he said.

-Not only is boating while impaired dangerous, it’s also illegal and can result in arrest and criminal charges said Jason English, Winnipeg Police Service River Patrol Supervisor.
+Not only is boating while impaired dangerous, it’s also illegal and can result in arrest and criminal charges said Patrol Sergeant Ryan Fuerst, Winnipeg Police Service River Patrol Supervisor.

 He reminds boaters that regulations also require them to keep standardized safety equipment on board their boat.
-The list of equipment and requirements is based on the size of a boat and can be found, along with other safety tips in Transport Canada’s Safe Boating Guide.
+The list of equipment and requirements is based on the size of a boat and can be found, along with other safety tips in from Transport Canada’s Office of Boarding Safety.

 He added that the WPS River Patrol will be on the waterways and riverbanks to keep residents safe and respond to river-related calls.

 “We serve both an enforcement and education role.
-If you have any questions, always feel free to ask our members,” said English
+If you have any questions, always feel free to ask our members,” said Fuerst